Argumentative Essay Outline: 4 Types & Examples Explained

 Evidence and Support:

-Summary and Connection: Weave this argument back into your main thesis.
+Summary and Connection: Connect this reason back to the thesis.

 III.
 Addressing the Opposite Side